ChaoticNeutralCzech/20-Fruity-8/README.md

 <br>
 <br>
 ## Screenshots
-Note: This screenshots is outdated, but the only difference was the addition of the words "Based on the original 2048 game by Gabriele Circulli" in the footer.
-There are no UI or functionality changes since that screenshot.
+Note: This screenshots are outdated, but the only difference was the addition of the words "Based on the original 2048 game by Gabriele Circulli" in the footer.
+There are no UI or functionality changes since the screenshot shown below.
 I do not have just the time to update it.
 <br><br>
 ![Gameplay](https://thedoggybrad.github.io/2048ontheweb/screenshot/1.jpg)
 ![How to play?](https://thedoggybrad.github.io/2048ontheweb/screenshot/2.jpg)